 - 2.8.1 A resit is an opportunity to retrieve an initial failed assessment without having to repeat the original period of teaching and learning.
 Resit opportunities will only be offered for modules where the relevant pass mark for the module has not been achieved (40% on level 3 to 6 modules and 50% on level 7 modules) and/or the credit has not been awarded by the Progression and Award Board (PAB), for example where there is a Professional, Statutory and/or Regulatory Body (PSRB) requirement for passing the module as set out in Appendix B. - 2.8.2 All students taking the resit/sit will take the approved resit mode of assessment.
 In cases where there are two resit components designed to test the learning outcomes of the original assessment components, a School may offer a resit of the failed assessment component to be conflated with the passed assessment component, provided that the weightings map to the original assessment mode weighting and that this strategy is applied to all students on the cohort.
 The conflated mark will be capped at the pass threshold for the module.
-Exceptionally, the conflated mark will not be capped at the module level where a module has been failed as a result of a Professional, Statutory and/or Regulatory Body (PSRB) requirement, as set out in Appendix B. The conflated mark will not be capped at the module level where an assessment component has been taken as an uncapped sit.
+In the case of modules with more than one assessment component where every component must be passed in order to pass the module overall, normally due to Professional, Statutory and/or Regulatory Body (PSRB) requirements (as set out in Appendix B), the conflated mark will not be capped at the module level.
+Instead, only the failed assessment component(s) will be capped at the pass threshold.
+The conflated mark will not be capped at the module level where an assessment component has been taken as an uncapped sit.
 See Section 7 (Extenuating Circumstances) and the Extenuating Circumstances procedure.